Nexenta/edgex-perl-connector/README.md

 ## Examples

-Insert local files into S3X as one blob object with Key-Value access
+Insert local files from ./input folder into S3X object bk1/obj1 as one blob object with Key-Value access

 ```
 ./put.pl ./input bk1/obj1